simeonpashley/simeonpashley.github.io/_posts/2011-03-24-ten-website-design-mistakes-to-avoid.md

 - Neglecting Upkeep & Site Maintenance
 - Annoying Ads, Pop-Up and Otherwise

-Looking over this list, you’ll notice all of these points fall under three main points vital to your business website design
+Looking over this list, you'll notice all of these points fall under three main points vital to your business website design
 success: